Updated October 2020

 ISEP facilitates academic mobility through innovative and affordable programs to achieve authentic global learning.
 We enhance institutional infrastructures and foster campus internationalization.

-Monitor membership standards to maintain quality and consistency in implementation
+Monitor and update membership standards to maintain quality and consistency in implementation

-Organize ISEP conferences and member meetings (with the Council of Advisors).
+Organize ISEP conferences and member meetings (in consultation with the Council of Advisors)

 Communication and Information